leighmcculloch/gas/README.md

-# gs
+# gitallstatus

-Check the state of all your git worktrees.
+Check the state of all your git worktrees in subdirectories.

 ## Install